atdd-bdd/GherkinExecutorForJava/details.md

 names for the attributes but the data types are those listed (e.g. `Integer`).
 This second class has `Internal` appended to the name (`TemperatureCalculationInternal`

 Note:  These files are recreated every time Translate runs.
-If you need to import a package, your canadd it to the Configuration or use an `Import` statement.
+If you need to import a package, your can add it to the Configuration or use an `Import` statement.
 Here's an example of the `TemperatureCalculation` class:

 ```